-Figure B-4-c Six-Year Graduation Rate Toronto vs. Other Public Institutions by Selectivity 2006 Cohort Graduating by 2012
+Figure B-4-c Six-Year Graduation Rate Toronto vs. Other Public Institutions by Selectivity 2007 Cohort Graduating by 2013

-The chart below indicates the proportion of U of T's full-time, first-year students who entered into a first-entry four-year undergraduate program in 2006 and graduated within six years by 2012, compared to the graduation rate cited at highly selective public institutions and Canadian peers.
+The chart below indicates the proportion of U of T's full-time, first-year students who entered into a first-entry four-year undergraduate program in 2007 and graduated within six years by 2013, compared to the graduation rate cited at highly selective public institutions and Canadian peers.

-- 4. Only Canadian peers who exclude 3 year degree programs in their calculations are included. - The CSRDE survey is based on the premise that an institution's retention and completion rates depend largely on how selective the institution is.
+- Source: CSRDE Report 2014. - The CSRDE survey is based on the premise that an institution's retention and completion rates depend largely on how selective the institution is.
 Therefore, CSRDE reports the retention and graduation results by four levels of selectivity defined by entering students' average SAT or ACT test scores.